-Over the coming financial year we will continue to strengthen our approach to managing the risk of human trafficking and modern slavery within our business.
-We continue to revalidate our key suppliers as part of the Supplier revalidation programme and we will continue to do so in the coming financial year.
-We also continue to ensure that our strategy is responsive to changing risks, including the challenges of Covid-19, and that we maintain appropriate safeguards to prevent modern slavery.
+Over the coming financial year, we will continue to strengthen our approach to managing the risk of human trafficking and modern slavery within our business.
+We continue to revalidate our key suppliers as part of the Supplier revalidation programme, and we will continue to do so in the coming financial year.
+We also continue to ensure that our strategy is responsive to changing risks and that we maintain appropriate safeguards to prevent modern slavery.

-Signed: Jalum
+Signed:

-Director, Tata Steel UK
+Director, Tata Steel UK Limited

-Limited Date: 8 August 2022
+Date: August 2023